Distributional Inverse Homogenization: 2D Stochastic Homogenization

 In~\eqref{eq:cummul_emp_dataset_SH:1} we select $\phi^\star$ at iteration $\st$ to minimize the input-output error for pairs of training data drawn from the adaptive dataset which is defined via~\eqref{eq:cummul_emp_dataset_SH:2}.
 Notice, we do not use the exact $\phi^\star(\theta)$ in~\eqref{eq:surrogate_active} as we wish to avoid differentiating $\cG^\dagger$, hence the pseudo-time $\st$ formulation.
 This particular time stepping scheme is proposed, in a related context, in~\cite{vadeboncoeur2025efficient}.
 In implementing this scheme we withhold updating $\bP^\st$ until $100$ new samples $(\rho^{(\Bigcdot)}, a^{\Bigcdot})$ are ready for evaluation under $\cG^\dagger$, to make the most of hardware parallelization.
+The surrogate model, $\cG^\phi$, is a 4-layer, 32-neuron, feedforward network with ``swish'' activation functions~\cite{ramachandran2017searching} and a layer-wise Lipschitz number constrained to be under 50~\cite{gouk2021regularisation}. { \begin{remark} In a similar spirit to Remark~\ref{rem:HS_Bounds_Per}, we comment on bounds on the distribution of homogenized coefficients.
+In this section, volume fractions are random vectors drawn from a Dirichlet distribution; for any parameter setting of the Dirichlet distribution, it is always possible to draw a vector of volume fractions which represents a ``pure material'' (volume fraction of the form $(1,0,0)$, $(0,1,0)$, or $(0,0,1)$).
+Hence, the lower and upper bounds over the distribution of bulk material properties in this setting are simply $a^-=\min(a^\dagger)$ and $a^+=\max(a^\dagger)$.
+This is readily visible from Figure~\ref{fig:Per_2D_Stoch_Hists_scatter} (d)-(f) by noting that the data-generating $a^\dagger=(1,2,3)$. \end{remark} }

-\textbf{Data and Learning:} We generate $5\cdot10^3$ data samples to be used for inference.
+\textbf{Data and Inference:} We generate $5\cdot10^3$ data samples to be used for inference.
 We do not include noise is this experiment.
 We set $\alpha^\dagger=(0.66, 1.32, 2)$ and $a^\dagger=(1,2,3)$.
 The Voronoi construction is fully discontinuous.
 Figure~\ref{fig:Per_2D_Stoch_Hists_scatter} shows the data distribution in terms of histograms and scatter plots.
 We set $\Jvor=3\cdot10^4$ seeds per cell $\Q_\sfn$.
-The data is generated using single-sample Monte-Carlo estimate of $\Abar^{(n)}$, in contrast to this, the i.i.d.. model used for inference uses $\Javg=10$ Monte-Carlo samples.
+The data is generated using single-sample Monte-Carlo estimate of $\Abar^{(n)}$, in contrast to this, the i.i.d. model used for inference uses $\Javg=10$ Monte-Carlo samples.